-- (3) The Authority shall notify the entities concerned of the training requirements identified in the National Aviation Security Training Programme for their implementation. - (4) A person shall not operate an aviation security training center or offer aviation security courses without complying with the requirements of the National Civil Aviation Security Training Programme and a certificate or authorization issued by the Authority. - (5) The Authority shall ensure the development and implementation of training and certification programmes for aviation security screeners, supervisors, instructors and inspectors in accordance with the National Civil Aviation Security Programme. - 23.
-(1) Every operator shall develop and implement an Aviation Security Training Programme to ensure the effective implementation of their respective security operations; and the training programme shall conform with the requirements of the National Civil Aviation Security Training Programme and these Regulations.
+(3) The Authority shall notify the entities concerned of the training requirements identified in the National Aviation Security Training Programme for their implementation.

+(4) A person shall not operate an aviation security training center or offer aviation security courses without a certificate or authorization issued by the Authority and in compliance with the requirements of the National Civil Aviation Security Training Programme.

+(5) The Authority shall ensure the development and implementation of training programmes and a certification system for aviation security screeners, supervisors, instructors and inspectors in accordance with the National Civil Aviation Security Programme.

+(6) The certification system referred to under subregulation (5) above shall ensure that instructors are qualified in the applicable subject matters in accordance with the National Civil Aviation Security Training Programme.

+Operator Aviation Security Training Programme.
+23. (1) Every operator shall develop and implement an Aviation Security Training Programme to ensure the effective implementation of their respective security operations; and the training programme shall conform with the requirements of the National Civil Aviation Security Training Programme and these Regulations.